boras-pl/freemiga/README.md

 - make BR2_EXTERNAL=../freemiga all
 - sudo dd if=output/images/sdcard.img of=/dev/sdX bs=4096 #where X is your sd-card letter.
 All data on will be lost!
 Be aware of what you do.

+Usage:
 - the emulator starts automatically, however it is possible to log in the system as following users:
 - root, password: freemiga
 - user, password: brfm

+Notes:
-Note: It won't work without proprietary and copyrighted ROM files in the ~/rom directory.
+- It won't work without proprietary and copyrighted ROM files in the ~/rom directory.

-Should you have any questions, please visit https://buildroot.org/ and https://github.com/midwan/amiberry first.
+- Should you have any questions, please visit https://buildroot.org/ and https://github.com/midwan/amiberry first.

-Work still in progress...
+- Work still in progress...

 TODO:
 - boot menu